RespiraWorks/Ventilator/software/utils/debug/README.md

 ### trace
 One of the most useful features of the debug utilities is the trace buffer.
 The trace buffer is a large block of RAM into which debug variables can be saved periodically.
 That data can then be downloaded using the trace command and either saved to a file or displayed graphically.

-To start the trace, one needs to provide a list of traced vars and (optionnaly) a trace period:
+To start the trace, one needs to provide a list of traced vars and (optionally) a trace period:
 ```
 trace start [--period <period>] <var_name1 ... var_name4>
 ```